 City Manager Byron Smith spoke regarding the new Business License Policy which requires all businesses, religious and non-profit organizations to register for a license if in, or doing business in Hermiston.
 However, religious and non-profit organizations are not required to pay fees.
 Requiring Business Licenses was approved for a variety of reasons including: Needing to establish additional city revenues, hiring additional police officers, and obtain information on who/what businesses and organizations are in the community.
-Currently, the City is taking an educational approach regarding informing all businesses and organizations, including churches on the City's website.
+Currently, the City is taking an educational approach regarding informing all businesses and organizations that they must register.
+The idea is also to have a listing of all businesses and organizations, including churches on the City's website.